build2learn-in/build2learn/setup.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env` and update the values
-   - Make sure to set up your database connection string
+   - Make sure to set up your postgresql database connection string

 4. Set up the database:
    ```bash